 Hokusai’s talent in retaining detail despite the uneven pressure on the paper sheets is another intriguing characteristic of his prints.
 His process is more about rubbing than pressing the plate on the paper.
 The pressure is manually applied and not—as in his counterparts in Scandinavia at that time—with the iron press.
 The result of this technique can be appreciated in the delicate lines of the nets in Fishermen from Kajikazawa in the Province of Koshu, another print series in the Thirty-six views, or the sea spray from Choshi in the province of Soshu, and in the delicate pictures of flowers and birds, such as in Hydrangeas with Swallows from 1830-1834.

 The aspects and variations of the views of Kanagawa that I witnessed in the Hokusai retrospective seemed limitless given the fact that he worked with traditional tools and rare color options.
-I walked out left inspired by a collection of thoughts about man’s relationship to nature that is both beautiful and punishing.
+I left inspired by a collection of thoughts about man’s relationship to nature that is both beautiful and punishing.
 This is a theme that persistently appears in Hokusai’s work; human gestures and their facial appearances as depicted in his prints reveal deeper narratives about Japanese animistic culture.
 They also comment profoundly about the precariousness of humanity in the face of nature’s wrath.

 Just as I was revisiting the Great Wave off Kanagawa among other works by Hokusai at the Met, I heard the news of a strong typhoon called Ulysses that caused a great flood carrying mud and debris through my hometown in the Philippines.
 In the absence of government preparation, the flood sent people clambering to find higher ground or fleeing to their roofs.
 Upon landfall, the typhoon instantly killed 39 people.
 The military which was fighting insurgent communists in the Sierra Madre mountain range of Luzon island had to cease their pursuit of rebels to deploy their amphibious assault vehicles for the rescue work in places where waters remained high.